ManeshNarayan/GenomeAnalysis/README.md

 # GenomeAnalysis
-Contains scripts used for sequence searches and genome analysis
+Contains scripts used for sequence searches and genome analysis.